 OSB is a widely used, economical structural wood panel that uses fast-growing species like aspen to make efficient use of forest resources.
 The panels are made from thin strands of wood sliced from small-diameter roundwood logs or blocks and bonded together with a waterproof phenolic adhesive that is cured under heat and pressure.

 Trembling aspen is a deciduous broadleaf tree with smooth greenish-white bark that does not peel.
 A fast-growing tree, it lives on average 50 to 75 years and rarely more than 150 years.
 It grows up to 40 metres tall and has distinctive leaves that quiver in the slightest breeze.
 The leaves are smooth and round to triangular shaped with a flattened stalk that is longer than the leaf.
-The leaves are dark green on top and paler underneath and turn golden yellow or red in the fall.
+The leaves are dark green on top and paler underneath, and they turn golden yellow or red in the fall.
 Male and female flowers grow on separate trees—male catkins are two to three centimetres and female catkins are four to 10 centimetres.
 The fruit are tiny capsules covered with cottony down.